 - Regular lectures on electrocardiography, radiology, research design/statistics, toxicology, disaster medicine, and wellness

 We conduct morning teaching rounds daily at each clinical site.
 During these, a resident presents a case with a discussion and faculty contributes extra teaching points.
 A third-year teaching resident is available on weekday afternoons to guide junior residents through difficult procedures and to supplement the bedside teaching provided by the attendings.
 Because they do not have clinical responsibilities, teaching residents also have time to investigate interesting clinical questions that arise during a shift.

 Responsibilities as a Resident

 Your responsibilities as a resident will progress over the course of our program.
 PGY-1s concentrate on the basics of caring for patients, whereas PGY-2s learn to care for the most critically ill patients.
-PGY-3s add teaching to their roles, while PGY-4s learn the skills needed to manage a department through the Senior Role.
+PGY-3s add teaching and trauma leadership to their roles, and start learning to manage an emergency department zone at the Mount Sinai Beth Israel site.
+The PGY-4s master the skills needed to manage a department through the Senior Role.

-At both training sites, fourth-year residents are responsible for running a zone of the Emergency Department during their clinical shifts.
-All other residents and physician assistants in that area present their patients to the senior, who oversees care of the patients and manages patient flow.
+At the Mount Sinai Hospital and Elmhurst Hospital Center, fourth-year residents are responsible for running a zone of the Emergency Department during their clinical shifts.
+All other residents in that area present their patients to the senior, who oversees care of the patients and manages patient flow.
 The skills developed by seniors in this role will be crucial to them as attendings.
 After managing zones in the fast-paced EDs in which our residents train, our graduates are prepared to work in any setting.